Early-Stage Dementia Awareness Training for Arts Facilitators

 Early-Stage Dementia Awareness Training for Arts & Heritage Organisations

-Arts 4 Dementia warmly invites arts organisations learning managers, facilitators, artists and healthcare professionals to book a place on our upcoming Early Stage Dementia Awareness training at the Foundling Museum.
+Arts 4 Dementia warmly invites arts organisations learning managers, facilitators, artists and healthcare professionals to book a place on our upcoming Early Stage Dementia Awareness training at the Saatchi Gallery.

 This early-stage dementia awareness session will be delivered for Arts 4 Dementia (A4D) by Dementia Pathfinders trainer Aubrey Maasdorp, with arts workshop guidance from Imelda Dooley Hunter, A4D.

 Arts 4 Dementia: Early-Stage Dementia Awareness Training for Arts Facilitators.